DoctorWhoof/Houdini-To-Mojo3D-Exporter/README.md

     - When writing, the written file is loaded in mojo3d without hierarchy ("Model.Load").
     - If loading, any "sibling" nodes with file nodes are ignored, and the model is loaded with hierarchy ("Model.LoadBoned").
  - Materials can be overriden if the "Collapse hierarchy on load" option is On.

+ Instancing:
+ - Redundant loads (textures or models) are consolidated into a single load in the mojo3d side.
+ - ObjMerge nodes are supported, and will create model instances.
+Must point to the geometry node, not any child node inside it.